Important Legal Disclaimer

 Last 5 minutes: Open windows.
 Listen.
 How's the noise?

 Take photos.
 Write notes.
 Compare homes later.
-During every viewing, watch for critical warning signs.
-Our guide on red flags buying house covers 31 deal-breakers that signal structural failures, hazards, or major expenses you should never ignore.
+Watch for warning signs at every viewing.
+Our guide on red flags buying house covers 31 deal-breakers that signal structural damage, hazards, or major costs you should never ignore.

 Making an Offer